 In 2012 Prof Peter Carmeliet recruited him to apply his mass spectrometry knowhow to understand how endothelial cells change their metabolism during angiogenesis.
 In order to apprehend the metabolomics technologies, Bart Ghesquière spent several research stays at renowned laboratories (Prof Maciek Antoniewicz, Delaware, US and Prof Eyal Gottlieb, Glasgow, UK).

-Today he is leading a team of 8 researchers (1 project manager, 1 expert technician, 1 senior postdoctoral scientist, 2 data-analyst, 4 Phd students (2 as promotor, 2 as co-promotor) and one postdoctoral researcher) providing service to metabolomics-oriented research groups as well as developing his own research lines focusing on technology (method development, software and hardware) as well as biology (profiling metabolic disorders/syndrome).
+Today he is leading a team of 11 researchers (1 project manager, 2 expert technicians, 1 senior postdoctoral scientist, 2 data-analysts and 5 Phd students (2 as promotor, 3 as co-promotor)) providing service to metabolomics-oriented research groups as well as developing his own research lines focusing on technology (method development, software and hardware) as well as biology (profiling metabolic disorders/syndrome).
 The core technology is based on tracer metabolomics providing straightforward insights into the relevant metabolic pathways ("Google Maps of Biochemistry"), as such revealing not only the (in)activity of biochemical paths, but as well their interconnectivity in a wide variety of circumstances.

 In his current position, Bart Ghesquière is appointed as part-time (10%) associate Professor at the Department of Oncology, KU Leuven and as head (expert technologist) (90%) of the Metabolomics Expertise Center, Center for Cancer Biology (CCB), VIB.